Skylake-dev/Notes/Machine Learning/Machine Learning.md

 We have already seen some techniques (ridge and lasso), the idea is to shrink the parameters towards 0 to reduce the variance.
 Can be used in combination to cross validation, for examples i can select the `λ` using cross validation (trial and error) and then regularize.

 #### Dimensionality reduction
 Find a new set of features that performs well and encodes (almost) all the information of the starting features.
 The advantage is that the resulting set is way smaller than the orginal one so the dimensionality of the problem is greatly reduced.
-We will see Principal Component Anlaysis (PCA).
+We will see Principal Component Analysis (PCA).

 ##### PCA (unsupervised approach)
 Project the original feature space into a subspace that accounts for most of the variance of the input.
 The idea is that input features with low variance are less important in determing the final outcome.
 In this particular analysis the new features are a linear combination of the starting ones.